How to fix 'Invalid SIM' or 'No SIM' on iPhone

 Your iPhone® needs a working SIM card or an eSIM for you to make calls, get texts, and do all the things you do on your device.
 But if you’re getting a “No SIM available on iPhone” or “Invalid SIM” message, you can’t use your phone until you fix it.
 It’s typically easy to do and we’ll walk you through the steps.

 If your tech’s got you stuck, Asurion Experts can help whether you want your battery to last longer or your caller ID isn’t working on your iPhone.
-Here’s our guide on what to do when you’re wondering, “why does my iPhone say No SIM?”
+Here’s our guide on what to do when you’re wondering, “What does SIM failure mean?”

 What does 'Invalid SIM' or 'No SIM' on your iPhone mean?

 When you see a “No SIM” alert or a similar message on your iPhone, there’s a problem with your SIM (Subscriber Identity Module) card.
-A SIM is the tiny plastic component that fits inside your device,stores data for your phone and lets you make calls and use mobile internet, among other things.
+A SIM is a tiny plastic component that fits inside your device's card tray, stores data for your phone, and lets you make calls and use mobile internet, among other things.

 If your iPhone says “No SIM”, it’s possible you have a damaged or dirty SIM card, software issues, or your carrier settings may need to be updated.